Open-Systems-Pharmacology/OSP-Qualification-Reports/DDI_Qualification_CYP3A4/report.md

 - Qualification scenario description text modules
 - Detailed report settings to describe the generation of charts and qualification measures.

-PK-Sim projects, observed data sets, and qualification scenario text modules are deposited in distinct repositories and are referenced by the qualification plan (**Figure 2**).
+PK-Sim projects, observed data sets, and qualification scenario text modules are deposited in distinct repositories and are referenced by the qualification plan ([**Figure Appendix-3**](#figure-appendix-3)).

-**Figure 2: Qualification scenario repository landscape on GitHub**
+<a id="figure-appendix-3"></a>
 ![OSP qualification workflow detail](images/OSP_Qualification_Workflow_2.png)

+**Figure Appendix-3: Qualification scenario repository landscape on GitHub**

-In a second step the [qualification runner](https://github.com/Open-Systems-Pharmacology/QualificationRunner) processes the qualification plan, i.e. all project parts are exported and prepared for the [reporting engine](https://github.com/Open-Systems-Pharmacology/Reporting-Engine).
-The reporting engine provides a validated environment (currently implemented in MATLAB®, a transfer to R is in development) for model execution and finally generates the qualification report.
+In a second step the qualification runner ([https://github.com/Open-Systems-Pharmacology/QualificationRunner](https://github.com/Open-Systems-Pharmacology/QualificationRunner)) processes the qualification plan, i.e. all project parts are exported and prepared for the reporting engine ([https://github.com/Open-Systems-Pharmacology/Reporting-Engine](https://github.com/Open-Systems-Pharmacology/Reporting-Engine)).
+The reporting engine provides a validated environment (implemented in R) for model execution and finally generates the qualification report.
 This report contains the evaluation of the individual PBPK models with observed data (i.e. standard goodness of fit plots, visual predictive checks) and a comprehensive qualification of the specific use case assessing the predictive performance of the OSP suite by means of a predefined set of qualification measures and charts.

 The automated execution of the described workflow can be triggered to assess re-qualification in case new data, changes in model structure or parameterization, or new OSP suite releases arise.